Finite Element Analysis (FEA)

 the structure behaves against the various excitation or stress

 conditions of interest.

-Examples of FEA plots generated from board stress analyses
+Examples of FEA plots generated from board stress analyses conducted by

 Everett Charles Technologies; source: www.ectinfo.com